-SO, to wrap things up in our final year (2019), we teamed up with our friends at Top Peg Timber Frame Construction and Living Lands Landscape and Design to host a community barn raising that replaced the beloved structure and aims to break the Guinness World Record for the World's Largest Pollinator Hotel...!
+SO, to wrap things up in our final year (2019), we teamed up with our friends at Top Peg Timber Frame Construction and Living Lands Landscape and Design to host a community barn raising that replaced the beloved structure with a goal to break the Guinness World Record for the World's Largest Pollinator Hotel...!
 With a lot of hard work and persistence, we secured a $25,000 grant from the Alberta Real Estate Foundation to host local timber framers and coordinate the project, plus $27,766 from the Government of Alberta's Community Facility Enhancement Program and $40,000 from Co-Op's Community Spaces program for barn materials, and official approvals (permits) from The City of Red Deer.

 About the Timber Framers Guild